oskapt/docker-openfire/SSL_CERTIFICATES.md

 ### Check that truststore has your CA in it

 Search through the output of `keytool -list -keystore truststore` for your CA. If it's not present, find their root certificate and import it.
-The example presumes that the CA root certificate is in the current directory as `ca.cer`.
+The example presumes that the CA root certificate is in the current directory as `root.der`.

+If you have a root certificate that isn't in DER format, convert it using the commands above (replacing root.crt and root.der as appropriate).

 ```
-keytool -importcert -alias "myrootca" -keystore truststore -file ca.cer
+keytool -importcert -alias "myrootca" -keystore truststore -file root.der
 ```

+If you're not sure if the CA certificate already exists, it's safe to import it under a different alias.
+If the certificate is already present, `keytool` will tell you and ask if you want to import it again.
+In this case, decline, and continue.

 After doing the import, run `keytool -list -keystore truststore` again and make sure that the certificate was imported properly.